geetika1312/react-task--manager/README.md

-#Task Manager Application
+# Task Manager Application

-📌 Overview
+# Overview

 The Task Manager Application is a modern web application designed to help users efficiently organize and manage their tasks.
 The app provides a clean and intuitive interface where users can create, update, and manage tasks while maintaining productivity.